skynetxii01-bot/DRL-IN-5G/doc/source/nr-module.rst

 ===================
 The 'NR' module includes Reinforcement Learning (RL)-based schedulers that allocate available resources (i.e., symbols and Physical Resource Blocks (PRBs)) based on the RL model.
-The RL-based scheduler communicates with the RL model, implemented using the ns3-gym module, to determine the actions for the current state.
-To obtain these actions, the RL-based scheduler calls the ``OpenGymEnv`` class in the ns3-gym module, which handles communication with the RL model.
-The ``OpenGymEnv`` class sends pre-formatted data, including the current state, to the RL model, defined using Python, through the ``OpenGymInterface`` class.
+The RL model is implemented using Python scripts and receives data from the RL-based scheduler to determine the actions for the current state.
+To communicate with the RL model, the RL-based scheduler uses the ``OpenGymEnv`` class, which sends the data to the RL model through the ``OpenGymInterface`` class.
-The RL model then returns the appropriate actions for the current state.
-The RL-based scheduler uses these actions to allocate resources to the UEs.

-The RL-based scheduler sends data to the RL model per symbol, and the RL model returns the actions for each symbol.
+The data sent to the RL model includes the following fields:
-The data format is predefined and can include the following information:

 * observation
 * reward
 * isGameOver
 * extraInfo

-The type of each field is also predefined.

-For each symbol, the RL-based scheduler collects the observations for all UEs and calculates the reward as a result of the previous actions.
-Then, the RL-based scheduler sends the data to the RL model and receives the actions for the current state.
-The actions are the weights for all active LC flows of all active UEs.
-After receiving the actions, the RL-based scheduler sorts the UEs by the sum of the weights of their active LC flows.
-The scheduler then allocates resources to the UE with the highest sum of weights, and the process is repeated for each symbol.
+The fields are following the data format defined in the ns3-gym module.

-The observation for an UE includes information for each of its active flows.
-Each flow information is contained in a ``LcObservation`` structure, which contain the following fields:
+The observation for a UE includes information for each of its active flows.
+Each flow's information is contained in an LcObservation structure, which contains the following fields:

 * ``rnti``
 * ``lcgId``